From Markov to Laplace: How Mamba In-Context Learns Markov Chains: How Mamba implements the Laplacian estimator

-While the output in \prettyref{eq:out1} depends on all the transition counts, in view of \ref{eq:laplace_smooth}, we ideally want only those counts pertaining to relevant transitions, \ie if $x_t = 0$, the counts $n_{00}$ and $n_{01}$, and vice versa.
-To this end, we empirically observe that at convergence, the model's parameters are such that
+While the output in \prettyref{eq:out1} depends on all the transition counts, in view of \ref{eq:laplace_smooth}, we ideally want only those counts pertaining to relevant transitions, \ie if $x_t = 0$, the counts $n_{0j}$, for $j\in\mathcal{X}$, and similarly for other values of $x_t$.
+To this end, we empirically observe that at convergence, the model's parameters are such that $\bb^{(ij)\top} \bc_t \approx 0$ whether $i \neq x_t$ (cf. \prettyref{fig:validation}).
+Due to this property, only the counts that are involved in the computation of the Laplacian estimator for the current token $x_t$ appear in the output $\bo_t$.

-Due to this property, the counts $n_{00}$ and $n_{11}$ do not contribute to the output $\bo_t$, respectively when $x_t = 1$ and $x_t=0$.
-On the other hand, another key theoretical insight is that the transition counts in binary sequences are strongly correlated.
-Specifically, $n_{01}$ and $n_{10}$ are at most one apart: since, every time a transition $0\to 1$ occurs, either the sequence is followed by only $1$'s until the end, or a subsequent transition $1\to 0$ also occurs, and vice versa.
-In fact, the precise relationship depends on the initial token $x_1$, and on the current token $x_t$.
-If $x_1 = x_t$, then $n_{01} = n_{10}$; if $x_1=0$ and $x_t = 1$, then $n_{01} = n_{10}+1$; while if $x_1 = 1$ and $x_t=0$, then $n_{10} = n_{01}+1$.
-Therefore, the dependency of the output on $n_{01}$ is in fact a dependency on $n_{10}$, and vice versa.
-As we will see, we can leverage this property to help $\simplemamba$ realize Laplacian smoothing with just two-dimensional embeddings, \ie $d=2$.
 Stitching these facts, the final logits in the \ref{eq:logit-simple} layer depend on the first and current token via

-The final step is to then show that for properly chosen parameters, one can make the two vectors associated with the counts, \ie $W_{\ell} W_o \, \tilde{\bx}^{(x_t j)} \bb^{(x_t j)\top} \bc_t$, for $ j \in\binary$, to be orthogonal, and the other vectors, independent of the counts, to sum up to a vector close to $(\beta, \beta)^\top$.
+The final step is to then show that for properly chosen parameters, one can make the two vectors associated with the counts to be orthogonal, and the other vectors, independent of the counts, to sum up to the vector $\beta\bm{1}$ (which we also empirically verified, cf. \prettyref{fig:validation}).
 Subsequently, the $L_1$ normalization in \ref{eq:prediction-simple} layer will give a next-token probability estimate, matching that of the add-$\beta$ estimator.
-We refer to \S~\ref{sec:actual_proof1} for full details.
+We defer the full proof and additional details to \S~\ref{app:proof1}.